riaanvddool/saltslack/README.md

 SaltSlack
 =========

-Configure a cron job to notify you via Slack.com when the status of your SaltStack.com minions change.
+Configure a cron job to notify you via Slack.com when your SaltStack.com minions come up or go down.

 Example
 -------